 Spring is not just the time of the year to spruce up the home and organize closets, it's a great time to tidy up cluttered financial matters.
 To...Read More»

 A reader wants to use his plan to buy a retirement home in Nova Scotia.

 Q — What do you know about RRSP mortgages?
-Here is the background: I own a home with $170,000 mortgage in Ontario.
-I also have a $70,000 credit line that I was going to...Read More»
+Here is the background: I...Read More»

 If Donald Trump's political rhetoric on trade were to be followed by action, it would be ruinous for the global economy.